 - Be able to live and work in another city or country, gaining an international experience

-1. The Internship must be full-time and total at least 400 hours for most programs, 280 hours for MISM Global.
+1. The Internship must be full-time and total at least 300 hours for most programs.

 2. The Internship must be professional and include work that is of importance to the organization